Peter-Bel/Peter-Bel.github.io/projects/pokemon.md

 This program is also capable of setting the stats of each Pokemon or gaining a singular stat of each Pokemon.
 It's even capable of calculating the stats of a Pokemon when they power up much like the games themselves.

-Although I was inexperience with Java at the time, I was able to quickly learn the language and score perfectly on this assignment.
+Although I was inexperienced with Java at the time, I was able to quickly learn the language and fulfill all the parameters I sought after.
 This project taught me many fundamental elements of Java programing as well as how to work in a Repository.
 Learning these skills by participating in a fun project kept me motivated to learn more about the field of programming.

 The following is a quick snippit of code:
 ```